Principles underlying financial statement reporting and notes

 Fair values are based on quoted market prices if an active market exists.
 Should no active market exist, the fair value is determined by reference to traders’ quotes or external pricing models.

 Investments where the objective consists of holding the financial asset in order to realise the contractual payment flows therefrom and which are made up solely of interest as well as the redemption of parts of the nominal value are recognised at amortised cost using the effective interest method.

 Financial instruments not meeting the aforementioned criteria are recorded at fair value.
-The ensuing gains/losses are reported in “income on financial instruments at fair value” under income from financial investments.
+The ensuing gains/losses are reported in “Gains on financial instruments measured at fair value” under “Income from financial investments”.

-Financial instruments at fair value with recognition of changes in value and impairment losses through other comprehensive income (FVTOCI) for equity instruments
+Financial instruments at fair value with changes in value and impairment losses recorded in other comprehensive income (FVTOCI)

-For illiquid equity instruments (private equity) and investments in high-dividend individual shares, the OCI option is applied, resulting in a valuation at fair value (FVOCI) not affecting net income.
-In the case of these investments, the focus is on long-term value generation.
+For illiquid shareholders’ equity instruments (private equity) as well as investments in high-dividend individual shares, the OCI option is applied, which results in measurement at fair value (FVTOCI).
+The focus of these investments is on long-term value generation.

 At the time of their initial recognition, loans to banks and clients are valued at their effective cost, which equates to fair value at the time the loans are granted.
 Subsequent measurement thereof is made at amortised cost, with the effective interest method being applied.
 Interest on non-overdue loans is accounted for using the accrual method and reported under interest income using the effective interest method.

 The carrying value of receivables for which micro fair-value hedge accounting is applied is adjusted by the changes in fair value attributable to the hedged risk.

 Valuation allowances for credit risks in accordance with IFRS 9